 The transfer tax is to be paid at the Treasurer’s Office of the city or municipality where the property is located.

-In general, the requirements for the payment of transfer tax are the following:
+In general, the requirements for making the payment (in addition to the money for payment of course) are the following:

-- Certificate Authorizing Registration from the Bureau of Internal Revenue;
+- Certificate Authorizing Registration (CAR) from the Bureau of Internal Revenue;

 - Realty tax clearance from the Treasurer’s Office; and

 - Official receipt of the Bureau of Internal Revenue (for documentary stamp tax).

 However, It would be wise to also have the following, which are also required in some cities/municipalities: